[a bagatelle from A Republic of Books, a ‘novel in progress’ to be found elsewhere on this site]

 Given that it was Jack, I didn’t figure he would say much, but he said, “The Ebola outbreak in Liberia is spreading, Women and children are being raped in Sudan, throats are being slit in Syria and Libya, six young black men and three women were killed in Chicago over the weekend, Isis has taken Mosul, the Taliban is resurgent in Pakistan, Russia and Ukraine are at war, and Mr. Rogers and Katherine Hepburn are dead but this beer is mighty fine.”

 “Geez,” Doreen says.
 “Peas in a pod.
 Doom and gloom.
 Michael comes in here with that kind of talk every week.
 I thought maybe we would get something happier out of you.”

 Doreen shakes her head and moves away.

-It was a small thing, but I immediately realized it had been done with purpose.
+It was a small thing, but I immediately realized he had done this with purpose.

 I said, “What did you want to speak to me about?”